Virtual Resources for Families

 Basic Page Sidebar Menu Penn FRC

-Due to the ongoing COVID-19 pandemic, the Family Center facility will remain closed for the Fall 2020 semester.
-The safety of our members is our main priority and regrettably, reopening our physical facility remains unfeasible at this time.
+Due to ongoing building construction, the Family Center facility will remain closed for the fall semester.
 Although our facility will be closed, the Family Center will continue to provide virtual resources, benefits, and support.

-Family Center staff remain available to advise and meet with students, postdocs, and campus partners via phone, email, or Zoom.
+Family Center staff remain available to advise and meet with students, postdocs, and campus partners via phone, email, or Zoom, or prescheduled in-person meetings.
 See more information below.

 We will miss seeing our families at the Center, but we are looking forward to connecting with all of you virtually in the Fall.
-Since March, we have shifted our offerings to online platforms, and have greatly enjoyed seeing familiar faces and new families join our virtual programs.
-We are working hard to plan a diverse array of activities for the fall, including parenting workshops, support groups, and fun activities for the whole family.
+We are working hard to plan a diverse array of activities for this year, including parenting workshops, support groups, and fun activities for the whole family.

-This web page will be regularly updated with special resources for parents and families during the COVID-19 outbreak.
+This web page will be regularly updated with special resources for parents and families.

 To contact staff or if you have an important resource to share please email email@example.com.